hashicorp/terraform-provider-aws/website/docs/r/cognito_user_pool_client.html.markdown

 The following arguments are optional:

 * `access_token_validity` - (Optional) Time limit, between 5 minutes and 1 day, after which the access token is no longer valid and cannot be used.
-  By default, the unit is a hour.
+  By default, the unit is hours.
   The unit can be overridden by a value in `token_validity_units.access_token`.
 * `allowed_oauth_flows_user_pool_client` - (Optional) Whether the client is allowed to follow the OAuth protocol when interacting with Cognito user pools.
 * `allowed_oauth_flows` - (Optional) List of allowed OAuth flows (code, implicit, client_credentials).